mariacfclaudino/list-of-courses-certifications/README.md

 Degree of Systems Analysis and Development - Mackenzie University (Brazil) 2024-2026 (2,5 years).

 # Languages 📍
-- Portuguese: Native speaker, I am Brazilian.:brazil:
+- Portuguese: Native speaker, I am Brazilian.
-- English: Full professional proficiency.:gb:
+- English: Full professional proficiency.
-- Spanish: Elementary proficiency.:es:
+- Spanish: Elementary proficiency.

 # Courses ✏️
 Below is a list of the courses I completed.
 There are currently X courses with a total of X hours.